 The Long Civil Rights Movement

-Black women like Ida B. Wells and Anna Julia Cooper fought for the right to vote, the end of economic subordination, and an elimination of racial violence.
+Black women like Ida B. Wells and Anna Julia Cooper fought for the right to vote, the end of economic subordination, and the elimination of racial violence.
 As in slavery society believed Black people existed to serve Whites.
-Black women were expected to meet the physical, sexual and emotional needs of White men and their families.
+Black women were expected to meet the physical, sexual, and emotional needs of White men and their families.
 Black and White women conflicted in the post-abolition era.

 Post-Civil Rights: An Era of Retrenchment